 Toilet-Bound Hanako-kun manga compared to the Jibaku Shounen Hanako-kun anime

 The story for the anime is based on the Jibaku Shounen Hanako-kun manga series by writer and artist Iro Aida.
-Published in Square Enix’s Monthly G Fantasy magazine since 2014, the Japanese manga series is up to Volume 12 as of December 27, 2019.
+Published in Square Enix’s Monthly G Fantasy magazine since 2014, the Japanese manga series will be up to Volume 14 as of November 27, 2020.

 The official English translation of the Toilet-Bound Hanako-kun manga series is being published by Yen Press.
 Fortunately, it’s not too far behind.

-The English digital release is already up to Volume 9, while the tankobon-format print books will be at Volume 2 as of March 24, 2020.
-The physical Volume 3 is scheduled for May 19, 2020, and Volume 4 for July 21, 2020.
+The English digital release is already up to Volume 9, while the tankobon-format print books will be at Volume 4 as of July 21, 2020.

 Thankfully, the anime has been very faithful to the Toilet-Bound Hanako-kun manga series for most of the episodes, but it did rearrange the order of the chapters greatly and skipped some material.